raph714/Orc-Fort/README.md

 ## How to Play
 ### Basic Rules
-1. Each game has a set number of rounds.
-Standard game is either 12 rounds or the first player to 10 points, but you can decide to play a game of any length.
+1. A standard game is either 12 rounds or the first player to 10 points, but you can decide to play a game of any length.
 2. [Action cards](ActionCards.md) may be played during anyones turn, in the main phase.
 3. Trading may take place during anyones turn.
 4. There is no maximum hand size.